srollins/software-dev-materials/notes/advanced/databases.md

 1 row in set (0.00 sec)
 ```
 ```
-select extension, email from contacts where name="Sami";
+SELECT extension, email FROM contacts WHERE name="Sami";

-select email from contacts where extension < 1500;
+SELECT email FROM contacts WHERE extension < 1500;
 ```

 ### Basic join